 THE PATH TO NET ZERO: DECARBONISING AUSTRALIA’S TRANSPORT SYSTEM

-AITPM Issues Paper | August 2024
+AITPM Policy Issues Paper | December 2024

 When AITPM asks members and stakeholders what they see as the most important community challenges calling out for AITPM’s advocacy, ‘minimising transport’s contribution to climate change’ sits near the top of people’s concerns.